ibm-cloud-docs/mqcloud/mqoc_qm_certs.md

 keytool -import -alias <label> -keystore cacerts -file qmgrcert_YYYYMM.der
 ```

-Once the MQ client or connected queue manager trust stores have been updated, the IBM MQ on Cloud queue manager can be configured to use the new certificate.
+Once the MQ client or connected queue manager trust stores have been updated, the {{site.data.keyword.mq_full}} queue manager can be configured to use the new certificate.

 1. Open the `Key store` tab for the required queue manager
 2. Select the `...` icon on the new certificate